percona/percona-helm-charts/charts/psmdb-operator/README.md

 helm install psmdb-operator -f values.yaml percona/psmdb-operator
 ```

+Please note that by default (if no `watchNamespace` specified) operator namespace is used as `watchNamespace`.
+Also operator will be watching cluster wide in case `all` is specified for `watchNamespace`.

 ## Deploy the database

 To deploy Percona Server for MongoDB run the following command: